python-control/python-control/doc/statesp.rst

 .. currentmodule:: control

-State space analysis and design
+State Space Analysis and Design
 ===============================

 This section describes the functions the are available to analyze